Noisy intermediate-scale quantum computation with a complete graph of superconducting qubits: Beyond the single-excitation subspace: Abstract

 \section{Abstract}

-Quantum computation and simulation with a complete graph of superconducting qubits has been proposed $[{\rm Phys.~Rev.~A} \ {\bf 91}, 062309 \, (2015)]$.
-The method does not require error correction and is practical now.
-By controlling the vertices (qubits) and edges (couplers) appropriately, and working in the single-excitation subspace (SES), a real but otherwise arbitrary $n \! \times \! n$ Hamiltonian can be directly programmed into the chip.
-The SES method, however, requires a physical qubit for every basis state in the computer's Hilbert space.
-This imposes large resource costs for algorithms using registers of ancillary qubits, as each ancilla doubles the required graph size.
+There is currently a tremendous interest in developing practical applications of noisy intermediate-scale quantum processors without the overhead required by full error correction.
+Quantum information processing is especially challenging within the gate model, as algorithms quickly lose fidelity as the problem size and circuit depth grow.
+This has lead to a number of non-gate-model approaches such as analog quantum simulation and quantum annealing.
+These approaches come with specific hardware requirements that are typically different than that of a universal gate-based quantum computer.
+We have previously proposed a non-gate-model approach called the single-excitation subspace (SES) method $[{\rm Phys.~Rev.~A} \ {\bf 91}, 062309 \, (2015)]$, which requires a complete graph of superconducting qubits with tunable coupling.
+Like any approach lacking error correction, the SES method is not scalable, but it often leads to algorithms with {\it constant} depth, allowing it to outperform the gate model in a wide variety of applications.
+A challenge of the SES method is that it requires a physical qubit for every basis state in the computer's Hilbert space.
+This imposes large resource costs for algorithms using registers of ancillary qubits, as each ancilla would double the required graph size.
 Here we show how to circumvent this doubling by leaving the SES and reintroducing a tensor product structure in the computational subspace.
 Specifically, we implement the tensor product of an SES register holding ``data" with one or more ancilla qubits, which are able to independently control arbitrary $n\!\times\!n$ unitary operations on the data in a constant number of steps.
 This enables a hybrid form of quantum computation where fast SES operations are performed on the data, traditional logic gates and measurements are performed on the ancillas, and controlled-unitaries act between.
-As an application we give an ancilla-assisted SES implementation of the quantum linear system solver of Harrow, Hassidim, and Lloyd, and estimate that reasonably accurate symmetric matrix inversions up to dimension 10 would be possible before running out of coherence time.
+As an application we give an ancilla-assisted SES implementation of the quantum linear system solver of Harrow, Hassidim, and Lloyd.